 - Yellow-rumped and prothonotary warblers

-In addition to birds, other animals may eat mealworms, including mice, rats, cockroaches, frogs and snakes.
-Mealworms can even be consumed by humans and are often found in health food stores or as part of tequila candy.
+In addition to birds, other animals may eat mealworms, including mice, rats, squirrels, raccoons, cockroaches, frogs, and snakes.
+Mealworms can even be consumed by humans and are often found in food stores or as part of tequila candy.

-Mealworms can be fed to birds as live insects or in dried or roasted forms.
-The live insects are much preferred, and the movement will help attract hungry birds, but birds at feeders will eventually discover dried mealworms as well.
+Mealworms can be offered as live insects or in dried or roasted forms.
+The live insects are much preferred and their movements will help attract hungry birds, but birds at feeders will eventually discover dried mealworms as well.

-Live mealworms should be offered in a shallow dish with straight, smooth sides, such as a plastic or glass container or a specialized mealworm feeder with a solid bottom and high enough sides to contain the insects.
-These larvae can climb out of rough containers, and even sides of smooth containers should be at least 1-2 inches deep so they cannot escape.
-Dried or roasted mealworms can be offered in separate containers or mixed in with seed, suet or fruit for more balanced nutrition.
+Live mealworms should be offered in a shallow dish with straight, smooth sides, such as a small plastic or glass dish or jar.
+Specialized mealworm feeders have a solid bottom and high enough sides to contain the insects, and can easily be added to poles or platform feeding stations.
+Because these larvae can climb, the sides of containers should be at least 1-2 inches deep so they cannot escape.
+Dried or roasted mealworms can be offered in separate containers or mixed in with seed, suet, or fruit for more balanced nutrition and to appeal to even more species.

 Because mealworms are not complete nutrition for birds, it is best to offer them in limited quantities only.
 Filling a small dish once per day can provide sufficient mealworms to give birds a treat or to offer parent birds a helping hand with finding enough insects to feed their young, without leaving leftover insects that can attract pests or rodents.

-Mealworms can easily be purchased at local wild bird stores, bait shops, pet stores or through online retailers.
-Many backyard birders who may feed hundreds of mealworms to birds each week, however, opt to raise their own at a much cheaper cost.
-Raising mealworms is not difficult and can be a fun science or homeschooling project for children, a 4-H or scouting project or a family activity.
+Mealworms can easily be purchased at local wild bird stores, bait shops, pet stores, or through online retailers.
+Many birders who may feed hundreds of mealworms to birds each week, however, opt to raise their own at a much cheaper cost.
+Raising mealworms is not difficult and can be a fun science or homeschooling project for children, a 4-H or scouting project, or a family activity.

 The insects should be kept at room temperature up to 75-80 degrees for ideal growing conditions.
-It can take 2-3 months before the first harvest of edible mealworms is grown enough to feed the birds, but each week the bedding should be freshened and changed to minimize mortality and keep the insects healthy.
+It can take 2-3 months before the first harvest of edible mealworms is grown enough to feed the birds, but each week the bedding should be freshened and changed to minimize mortality.
 Once harvested, fresh mealworms can be fed to birds immediately or could be stored in the refrigerator (they will enter a semi-dormant state) until needed.
-Be sure allow at least a few worms to mature into beetles to propogate the next generation of mealworms.
+Be sure allow at least a few worms to mature into beetles to propogate the next generation of larvae.